dlsc-software-consulting-gmbh/jfxcentral-data/tools/cssfx/readme.md

 ### Embedded with homemade configuration

-If you need more control on how CSSFX will monitor your application & CSS changes, then you can use some extended functionalities of the `CSSFX` builder class.
+If you need more control on how CSSFX will monitor your application and CSS changes, then you can use some extended functionalities of the `CSSFX` builder class.

 There you will be able to: